Code

 Exercise 7.10 Recall that the complete graph \(K_n\) contains every possible edge on \(n\) nodes.
 Prove that the vector \(\bfx=[1,1,\ldots,1]\) is an eigenvector of the adjacency matrix of \(K_n\).
 (Therefore, the eigenvector centrality is uniform over the nodes.)
 Note: You do not need to know how to compute an eigenvector or eigenvalue in general; just verify that the given vector satisfies the equation \(\bfA \bfx = \lambda \bfx\) for some \(\lambda\).

-Exercise 7.11 Prove that for the star graph on \(n\) nodes as described in Exercise 7.8, the vector \[ \bfx = \bigl[ \sqrt{n-1},1,1,\ldots,1 \bigr] \] is an eigenvector of the adjacency matrix, where the central node corresponds to the first element of the vector.
+Exercise 7.11 Prove that for the star graph on \(n\) nodes, as mentioned in Exercise 7.8, the vector \[ \bfx = \bigl[ \sqrt{n-1},1,1,\ldots,1 \bigr] \] is an eigenvector of the adjacency matrix, where the central node corresponds to the first element of the vector.

 Exercise 7.12 Prove the friendship paradox, i.e., inequality Equation 7.4.
 (Hint: Start with Equation 6.1 using \(\bfu=\mathbf{d}\) and \(\bfv\) equal to a vector of all ones.
 Convert from equality to inequality to get rid of the angle \(\theta\).
 Simplify the inner product, square both sides, and show that it can be rearranged into Equation 7.4.)